 Aside from these effects on animals, triclosan was found to help stimulate the growth and development of breast cancer cells, impede muscle function in both humans and animals and cause an increase in allergies among children.4,5,6

-• Avoid sharing personal items with others: refrain from sharing eating utensils, lip balms or toothbrushes with other people.
+• Avoid sharing personal items with others: Refrain from sharing eating utensils, drinking glasses and cups, lip balms or toothbrushes with other people.
 Having close contact with secretions like saliva, nasal mucus or sputum (also known as phlegm7) from an infected person could raise your risk for meningitis.8

 Make sure to get enough sleep, exercise regularly and consume a diet that contains high amounts of fruits and vegetables, moderate quantities of grass-fed protein and substantial portions of healthy fats.